FiLKoNd/Crystal-Macro/README.md

 # Crystal-Macro
-AHK Macro for automatically setting and hitting obsidian and crystal.
+Macro for automatically setting and hitting obsidian and crystal.

 Instructions:
 To RUN the macro, you need to click on mouse1.